 We had this problem, too.We had a huge (Costco-sized) container of crushed red pepper, the large flaked kind, that we never used.
 I had my oldest daughter sprinkle it everywhere in the areas where we were getting 'bombed'.
 No more problems!
 We do reapply once in a while!

 What about a fence of some kind; either a small border fence lining the front of your property, or a taller one with a gate. ( depending on whether or not the neighborhood association is an issue).
-Or plant a row of prickly hedge bushes if a fence is not allowed.

 I say, if where you live has a leash law as most places do these days, that you have a camera or video cam handy and show the evidence to your rude neighbors with a threat of showing the evidence to local authorities!
 I'll bet they'll think twice if confronted with a ticket to pay or prosecution!